Federer and Serena primed for Wimbledon openers on Super Tuesday - RFI

 Indeed, she has only ever lost one opening round match in 78 major appearances.

-"I feel like there's several players at that age who are just hitting their stride."

-Williams, though, acknowledges that with her legend status every player who faces her ups their game.
+Williams, though, acknowledges that with her legend status every player she faces ups their game.

 "I've had a big X on my back since '99, since I won the US Open," she said.